rihanrazik/DataAnalyst_Tableau-BigQuery_Project/README.md

 Tools and Technologies:
 Visualization: Tableau
-Data Processing: Google Cloud Platform (GCP)
+Data Processing: Google Cloud Platform (GCP), SQL

 Methodology:
 The project involved a comprehensive methodology, including data collection, cleaning, analysis, and visualization.
 Detailed steps ensured the accuracy and reliability of the insights presented.